Professor; Director of Undergraduate Studies; Hellervik Endowed Chair in Leadership and Adult Career Development

-My past research included studies (utilizing qualitative, quantitative, and mixed-method approaches) in international human resource development, entrepreneurship, knowledge management, and organizational culture areas.
-Examples of my empirical research include: a series of quantitative survey-based studies, linking leadership styles and cultural values of managers and employees in the U.S., Western and Eastern Europe, and the former Soviet Union; qualitative and quantitative studies of the meaning of working in Russia, Germany, and Poland; a longitudinal study of human resource practices and organization development in entrepreneurial firms in the USA; a series of studies of knowledge generation and sharing in a U.S.-based multinational corporation.
-My most recent area of research interest is the research on the interplay of business ethics and organizational and national culture.
-I am working on two related projects with a group of colleagues from the Center for Ethical Business Cultures.
-Some of our research in this area was published in the Journal of Business Ethics, Human Resource Development International, and the Human Resource Development Review.
+My past research includes studies in international human resource development, entrepreneurship, knowledge management, and organizational culture.
+Examples of my empirical research include: a series of quantitative studies linking leadership styles and cultural values of managers and employees in the U.S., Western and Eastern Europe, and the former Soviet Union; qualitative and quantitative studies of the meaning of working in Russia, Germany, and Poland; a longitudinal study of human resource practices and organization development in entrepreneurial firms in the USA; a series of studies of knowledge generation and sharing in a U.S.-based multinational corporation.
+My most recent area of interest is the research on the interplay of business ethics, Corporate Social Responsibility, and organizational and national cultures.
+I am working on related projects with a group of colleagues from the Center for Ethical Business Cultures, and several foreign universities.
+Our related research was published in the Journal of Business Ethics, Human Resource Development International, and the Human Resource Development Review.

 Honors and Recognitions

 - Outstanding HRD Scholar Award, Academy of Human Resource Development (2016)

 - Highly Commended Paper award, the 15th International HRD Conference in Europe, Edinburgh, UK (2014)

 - Shortlisted, Alan Moon Memorial Prize for the best paper at the 15th International HRD Conference in Europe, Edinburgh, UK (2014)

 - The University of Minnesota Council of Graduate Students Outstanding Faculty Award (2013)

 - Outstanding Paper Award Winner (for best research paper in the European Journal of Training and Development), the Literati Network Awards for Excellence, UK (2013)